geoals/rust-korean/README.md

 - ignore full words (not only per headword/dictionary match) (this probably requires new db table)

 - allow looking up partial words by selecting text
+  - or just search from mouse position in word to the end of the word like yomichan to easier search parts of words
 - show name of deconjugations for inflected verbs and adjectives
 - translate part-of-speech in the definition (currently it's in korean)
 - proper styling and a decent design